 The rights of respondents are important and are given due weight, once the safety and protection of children has been assured.
-The flow chart below shows the process for informing the respondent who is a cleric and should be read alongside the process outlined in Standard 2: Procedures for Responding to Child Protection Suspicions, Concerns, Knowledge or Allegations as outlined at 2.1A on page 74.
+The flow chart below shows the process for informing the respondent who is a cleric and should be read alongside the process outlined in Standard 2: Procedures for Responding to Child Protection Suspicions, Concerns, Knowledge or Allegations.

 - 1. On receiving a complaint, if the threshold for reporting has been reached, the DLP will inform the statutory authorities, whose role it is to investigate the allegation and assess the risk to children.
 If there is any uncertainty about whether the suspicion, concern or allegation meets the threshold for reporting, the DLP should consult with the statutory authorities, who will advise on the requirements for notification. - 2.
-If the threshold for reporting has been reached, a preliminary investigation in accordance with canon law will be initiated by the Bishop.
-This canonical inquiry will be paused to allow any statutory investigation to take place. - 3.
-The statutory authorities inform the DLP about when they can tell the respondent that a child abuse matter has arisen. - 4.
-Following the approval of the statutory authorities, the Bishop arranges a meeting with the respondent.
-In arranging this meeting: - The Bishop will inform the respondent that they will be accompanied by the DLP; - The respondent should be offered the services of an advisor and the role description outlined to them; - The respondent should be informed that they can be accompanied by another person at this meeting for their own support.

-5. At the meeting:

-- The respondent must be informed of their rights to both canonical and civil legal advice: - The respondent must immediately be advised of their right to remain silent they may admit, deny or decide not to respond at this stage; - The respondent needs to be given enough detail about the suspicion, concern or allegation and about the person making it in order to be able to offer a response, if they choose to do so.
-However, if a written statement has been given by the complainant, this cannot be given to the respondent, but a summary of its content can be shared, (once Statutory authorities have given permission to do so).
+If the threshold for reporting has been reached, a preliminary investigation in accordance with canon law will be initiated by the Bishop (Canon.17171/Canon 6952) by decree (NBSCCCI 4.3A or 4.3D Templates 1) This canonical inquiry will be paused to allow any statutory investigation to take place. - 3.
+The statutory authorities inform the DLP about when they can tell the respondent that a child abuse matter has arisen. - Following the approval of the statutory authorities, the Bishop arranges a meeting with the 4. respondent.
+In arranging this meeting: - The Bishop will inform the respondent that they will be accompanied by the DLP; - The respondent should be offered the services of an advisor and the role description outlined to them; - The respondent should be informed that they can be accompanied by another person at this meeting for their own support. - At the meeting: 5. - The respondent must be informed of their rights to both canonical and civil legal advice; - The respondent must immediately be advised of their right to remain silent they may admit, deny or decide not to respond at this stage; - The respondent needs to be given enough detail about the suspicion, concern or allegation and about the person making it in order to be able to offer a response, if they choose to do so.
+However, if a written statement has been given by the complainant, this cannot be given to the respondent, but a summary of its content can be shared, (once statutory authorities have given permission to do so). - After the meeting: 6. - A dated, written record of the meeting is forwarded to the respondent for signing.
+This record should detail what they have been informed of, and their response. - The respondent is given written information about the Church procedure, so that they